jzmtwong/Climate-Data-Project/README.md

 **Additional Information**

 Used Python for the initial analysis code.
-Used Sqllite/sqlachemy for the presentation
+Used Sqllite/sqlachemy for the presentation.